This copycat Starbucks banana bread is so easy to replicate at home. It goes great with a hot cup of coffee or tea!

 - In a large mixing bowl add flour, sugar, brown sugar, baking soda, baking powder, cinnamon, nutmeg, and salt.
 Stir well.

 - Add in the egg, vegetable oil, vanilla extract, milk, and bananas.
-Mix with a hand mixer until smooth (for about three minutes).
+Mix with a hand mixer until smooth.

 - Bake for 55 to 50 minutes or until a toothpick comes out clean from the top.